-6. The World Health Organization has stated that if a worker works in a second-hand smoke-laden workplace for a long time, the risk of he/she suffering from lung cancer will be increased by 12-19%.
-Other than lung cancer, second-hand smoke will also cause other fatal diseases like heart disease, stroke, etc. Therefore, second-hand smoke not only affects the health of the staff, but also harms their life.
+6. The World Health Organization has stated that if a worker works in a secondhand smoke-laden workplace for a long time, the risk of he/she suffering from lung cancer will be increased by 12-19%.
+Other than lung cancer, second-hand smoke will also cause other fatal diseases like heart disease, stroke, etc. Therefore, second-hand smoke not only affects the health of the staff and residents of residential care homes for the elderly, but also harms their life.